Who to contact about travel impacted by Covid-19 >>

 Courchevel prides itself on the way it maintains its pistes and every night, the arsenal of piste bashers go to work to ensure that there are endless miles of perfect corduroy the next morning.
 The perfectly prepared pistes, variety of green, blue, red and black runs, plus the easy ski home, mean that Courchevel 1850 is probably the best resort in the Alps for families or groups of varying standards.
 Added to this, Magic Academy is among the very best ski schools with an innovative approach to learning to ski.

-Lunch on the mountain is the second favorite activity (for some it is arguably the first) and is serious business.
+Lunch on the mountain is the second favourite activity (for some it is arguably the first) and is serious business.
 The most notorious mountain restaurants are the Chalet de Pierres, the Cap Horn, La Soucoupe and the Bel Air on the 1650 side.
 Sunny terraces and big wine lists abound and non-skiers can reach them all by gondola or by road.
 If lunch for you is more about enjoying a good meal which retains some sense of value for money, there are plenty more options including Le Roc Tania, Le Bouc Blanc and any number of restaurants on the “fronts de neige” of Courchevel 1550, 1650 and Le Praz.
 The Adray Telebar near the Meribel altiport also has an excellent reputation.

 Courchevel has the highest concentration of five star hotels in France outside Paris so there is a wealth of choice.
 Ski in/ski out is de rigeur and the hotel restaurants compete for gastronomic honours.
-La Sivolière is one of our favorites and for those seeking something a little more relaxed and family friendly, Les Sherpas is a perennial favorite which can be a real winner when combined with our childcare.
+La Sivolière is one of our favourites and for those seeking something a little more relaxed and family friendly, Les Sherpas is a perennial favourite which can be a real winner when combined with our childcare.

 As you would expect, there is plenty to keep non-skiers occupied.
 The Forum has an Olympic ice rink, tenpin bowling alley, a climbing wall and a small gym.
 The village at 1850 is well known for its range of designer boutiques.
-The selection of haute couture and jewelry is as wide as the choice of skiing equipment.
+The selection of haute couture and jewellery is as wide as the choice of skiing equipment.

 You may recognise Courchevel’s spectacular altiport from the James Bond film, Tomorrow Never Dies and pilots need to have a special rating to be able to land there.
 Scenic flights are a great way to see the Three Valleys though if you have the stomach for the hair-raising take-off.